 If you visit the Gold Coast during Whale Watching Season (May to November) you can’t not go out to sea to spot the magnificent Majestic Humpback Whales.
 Each year when the waters get colder in Antarctica, around 1200 humpback whales migrate all the way up to the warmer waters in Northern Queensland for mating and breeding.

-I highly recommend Spirit of Gold Coast if you want an incredible Whale Watching experience.
+I was invited to go Whale Watching with Spirit of Gold Coast and had an incredible experience.
 When onboard grab your complimentary tea, coffee and biscuits while you cruise out into the ocean for around 3 hours or so in search for whales.
 There is a biologist onboard giving excellent commentary throughout the journey, and immediately pointing to whales tails as they reach above surface.
 If you’re lucky you may even see the whales jump out of the water showing off their bellies.
 Or when I went we also saw a school of playful dolphins that followed our boat around during the cruise.